-- M 2.1 Managers must ensure that all stock-keepers: - a) have a copy of the current version of the RSPCA welfare standards for farmed rainbow trout at each site - b) are familiar with its content - c) understand and apply its content - d) have a), b) and c) as part of their induction programme.

-M 2.2 REVISED Managers must:

-- a) ensure that all staff working with stock are trained and competent in aspects of fish husbandry and welfare, relevant to their duties - b) ensure that staff working with stock have attended a recognised fish welfare course within the first six months of starting their jobs if it involves handling the fish.
-Those not involved in direct fish handling must receive this recognised fish welfare training within the first year of their employment. - M 2.3 Written records of staff training must be maintained. - M 2.4 An adequate number of experienced staff must be available to deal sufficiently quickly with any problems that arise. - M 2.5 Managers must: - a) develop and implement plans and precautions to cope with emergencies such as fire, leaks, problems with transportation, etc. - b) provide an emergency action board, sited in a prominent position, which must include: - i. appropriate emergency contact numbers - ii. a map grid reference and postcode for the location of the unit. - M 2.6 Stock-keepers must be able to demonstrate their proficiency in procedures that have the potential to cause pain or distress including netting or other handling, crowding and euthanasia. - M 2.7 Stock-keepers must be able to recognise indicators of poor welfare in fish including abnormal behaviour, physical injury and symptoms of disease. - M 2.8 Managers must ensure that the site specific VHWP is drawn up (see H 1.1), implemented and regularly reviewed and updated at least annually.
+- M 2.1 Managers must ensure that all stock-keepers: - a) have a copy of the current version of the 'RSPCA welfare standards for farmed rainbow trout at each site - b) are familiar with its content - c) understand and apply its content - d) have a), b) and c) as part of their induction program. - M 2.2 Managers must: - a) ensure that all staff working with stock are trained and competent in aspects of fish husbandry and welfare, relevant to their duties - b) ensure that staff working with stock must have attended a recognised fish welfare course. - M 2.3 Written records of staff training must be maintained. - M 2.4 An adequate number of experienced staff must be available to deal sufficiently quickly with any problems that arise. - M 2.5 Managers must: - a) develop and implement plans and precautions to cope with emergencies such as fire, leaks, problems with transportation, etc. - b) provide an emergency action board, sited in a prominent position, which must include: - i. appropriate emergency contact numbers - ii. a map grid reference and postcode for the location of the unit. - M 2.6 Stock-keepers must be able to demonstrate their proficiency in procedures that have the potential to cause pain or distress including netting or other handling, crowding and euthanasia. - M 2.7 Stock-keepers must be able to recognise indicators of poor welfare in fish including abnormal behaviour, physical injury and symptoms of disease. - M 2.8 Managers must ensure that the site specific VHWP is drawn up (see H 1.1), implemented and regularly reviewed and updated at least annually.